-Input Paper „Overview of the current situation and challenges of the European Green Deal in the Republic of Moldova“
+Input Paper „Overview of the current situation and challenges of the European Green Deal in Moldova“

 Im Rahmen unseres Projektes „Östliche Partnerschaft Plus“ veröffentlichen wir eine erste Reihe von Input Papers zum Thema Korruptionsbekämpfung in der Ukraine, Georgien und Moldau.
 Die Autoren aus der Region (Nataliya Andrusevych, Manana Kochladze, Iuliana Cantaragiu) analysieren die Rolle der Europäischen Union bei der Unterstützung der Umsetzung des EGDs und formulieren ihre Handlungsempfehlungen an die Entscheidungsträger in Berlin und Brüssel.

 By Iuliana Cantaragiu, circular economy expert

 Overview of the current situation and challenges in environmental protection and climate sectors

 Environmental quality in the Republic of Moldova falls below expectations, and the country will have to overcome great challenges in order to improve it.
 Air, water, soil quality and biodiversity indicators have shown negative trends for the past 10 years.
 The main sources of water and soil pollution are wastewater, solid waste and fertilizers used in agriculture.
 Transport is the principal source of air pollution.
 Given the environmental and climate pressure, forest coverage in the country, at 11.4%, is too low.
 Agricultural land accounts for 72% of Moldovan territory; most of it used for intensive agriculture, which has a significant impact on soil and surface water quality.